dcdi22/Delcie_Dion_JavaS1/DelcieDionU1Capstone/game-store-specs.md

 	       1. Item Type
 	       1. Item ID
 	       1. Quantity
-       1. The endpoint returns invoice data based on the invoice table below.
+       1. The endpoint returns invoice data based on the invoice table below.✔︎
-       1. All invoice calculations must be done in the Service Layer.
+       1. All invoice calculations must be done in the Service Layer.✔︎
-       1. You must create a DAO for both taxes and processing fees.
-       `` need to do controller tests ``
+       1. You must create a DAO for both taxes and processing fees.✔︎ `` need to do controller tests ``
        ```
        https://www.baeldung.com/integration-testing-in-spring